Trump, Biden go on offense in states they’re trying to flip | WTOP

 CARSON CITY, Nev.
-(AP) — President Donald Trump and Democratic rival Joe Biden went on offense over the weekend, as both campaigned in states they are trying to flip during the Nov.
-3 election that is just over two weeks away.
+(AP) — President Donald Trump and Democratic rival Joe Biden went on offense over the weekend as both campaigned in states they are trying to flip during the Nov.
+3 election, just over two weeks away.

 Trump began his Sunday in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
 Once considered a battleground, Nevada has not swung for a Republican presidential contender since 2004.